Electrostatics/electrostatics.github.io/docs/apbs-overview.md

 <div id="calcenergy" style="display:none;">

 <p>This optional keyword controls energy output from an apolar solvation calculation.
-The syntax is
+The syntax is:

 {% highlight bash %}
 calcenergy {flag}